 Disclaimer: This blog post includes affiliate links.
 If you choose to make a purchase, we will make a commission for the recommendation at no cost to you.

-There are plenty of ways to keep your RV cool when the sun is heating up your rig, but whether you’re boondocking off grid in the desert or you’re trying to keep your rig cool while hooked up at an RV park with a 50 or 30 amp RV electrical system (or mooch docking in a friends driveway) means you’ll have different goals and methods in mind.
+There are plenty of ways to keep your RV cool when the sun is heating up your rig.
+Whether you’re boondocking off-grid in the desert or trying to keep your rig cool while hooked up with a 50 or 30 amp RV electrical system at an RV park (or “mooch-docking” in a friend’s driveway), you’ll have different goals and methods in mind for maintaining a comfortable RV.

-We’ve learned that keeping ourselves cool is more important (and often easier) than keeping our entire RV cool. (by sealing RV seams or going overboard with tarps on the roof, for instance).
-More about keeping ourselves cool later.
+We’ve learned that keeping ourselves cool is more important (and often easier) than keeping our entire RV cool – this can be done by sealing RV seams or going overboard with tarps on the roof, for instance (there will be more in this blog post about keeping ourselves cool later on).

-As I write this, we’re dry camping at Tecolote Beach in Baja, Mexico. (and in case you’re curious, you don’t have to speak Spanish to be able to RV in Baja, Mexico!)
-It’s 80F today and we aren’t hooked up to electricity to run our A/C, so these tips are how we’re keeping our RV cool so it’s ready for us in the evenings when we get back from cooling off in the water a few steps away.
+As I write this, we’re dry camping at Tecolote Beach in Baja, Mexico (and in case you’re curious, you don’t have to speak Spanish to be able to RV in Baja, Mexico).
+It’s 80F today, and we aren’t hooked up to electricity to run our A/C (and we don’t travel with a generator).
+So, we’d like to offer you some tips on how we keep our RV cool that I hope will be helpful to you.
+We enjoy coming back to a cool RV after being out in the heat at the beach a few steps away from our front door.

 keeping our RV cool near the beach in Mexico